 Cleaning, protecting and restoring boat fabrics – furnishings

-As boat interiors and upholstery are fabrics they trap the great variety of liquids kept and used on board more easily – red wine is not a great danger outside the boat after all.
+As boat interiors and upholstery are fabrics they trap the great variety of liquids kept and used on board more easily – red wine is not a great danger to the hull of the boat after all.

 Do not underestimate the importance of fresh air when you can, and overwinter dehumidification.
 You will need a desiccant machine as the boat will be unheated – cheaper, seemingly more impressive extraction capability machines such as those from DIY sheds will have negligible effect in winter as its simply too cold for them to work.